Senate Democrats signal hope for bipartisan Trump impeachment trial

 Those threats have long been aimed at Democrats who have opposed Trump’s efforts to overturn Biden’s win.
 But this week, some Republicans say they have been targeted as well.

-Rep. Peter Meijer (I-Mich.), one of the 10 House Republicans who voted Wednesday to impeach Trump, said on MSNBC that he and some of his colleagues are taking steps to protect themselves and their family members, including looking into buying body armor and hiring armed escorts.
+Rep. Peter Meijer (Mich.), one of the 10 House Republicans who voted Wednesday to impeach Trump, said on MSNBC that he and some of his colleagues are taking steps to protect themselves and their family members, including looking into buying body armor and hiring armed escorts.

-“When it comes to my family’s safety, that’s something that we’ve been planning for, preparing for, taking appropriate measures,” said Meijer, who in November won election to the seat previously held by Justin Amash (L-Mich.).
+“When it comes to my family’s safety, that’s something that we’ve been planning for, preparing for, taking appropriate measures,” said Meijer, who in November won election to the seat previously held by Justin Amash, who left the Republican Party in 2019.
 “I have colleagues who are now traveling with armed escorts, out of the fear for their safety.
 Many of us are altering our routines, working to get body armor, which is a reimbursable purchase that we can make.”

 “It’s sad that we have to get to that point,” he added.
 “But, you know, our expectation is that someone may try to kill us.”